-Introduction: Easy Water Filtration
+Introduction: How to Make Easy Water Filtration

 Water is considered as the most vital element in our life. all living things( humans, animals, and plants) needs water to progress in their life.
 In this instructable, I will show you how to filter water in an easy way that is replicable in classrooms and educational classes and also for survival situations.
 This method can be applied in chemistry classes focusing on water where students will interact easily and they learn some survival tips to filter water if they were camping.
 This project consists of four layers that work as obstacles to filter water but it doesn't sterilize it, I will show in an example of water and soil mixture and how it filters the water from the soil so it separates them from each other, and become valid for washing as an example.
 These procedures only clear the water and make it more palatable, you will have to purify it.